kimheonningg/chatgpt_backend/README.md

 ### Database Management

 - MySQL is used to manage the database.
+MySQL is run using Docker.
 - DBeaver is used for database administration.

 ### Testing